Corpus Christi College Boat Club (Oxford)

 Corpus Christi College Boat Club (Oxford) (CCCBC) is a rowing club for members of Corpus Christi College, Oxford.
 It is based on the Isis at Boathouse Island, Christ Church Meadow, Oxford, Oxford.

-The club was founded in 1858 but has history dating back to 1833 when John Peard built Corpus their first four boat.
-Women joined the club in 1978.
+The club was founded in 1858 but has history dating back to 1833 when John Peard built Corpus their first four.
+The Women's Boat Club was founded in 1978, largely through the efforts of Eleanor (Leo) Sharpston.
+The women's second eight (formerly the first eight) boat, a 2005 Stampfli, is named 'Leo Sharpston' in her honour.

+History

+A large amount of the club's history is recorded in the college's Pelican Record, however significant amounts of information have been lost through the loss of the captains' diaries over the years.